 The problem with the flathead screwdriver is that you scratch up your plastics.
 Whether it is the plastic tabs that hold your fender liner together or any other tab that needs to be popped, these tools always come in handy.
-I wish I bought these sooner for mods like the fog light install we did or the wide variety of light bulb swaps we have done.
+I wish I had bought these sooner for mods like the fog light install we did or the wide variety of light bulb swaps we have done.

 Grab a set of these